zhaber/ng-bootstrap-datetimepicker/README.md

  * `readonly-time`
  	_(Defaults: false)_ :
- 	 Whether user can type inside the hours & minutes input.
+ 	 Whether a user can type inside the hours & minutes input.

 * `readonly-date`
  	_(Defaults: false)_ :
- 	 Whether user can type inside the date input.
+ 	 Whether a user can type inside the date input.

+* `hidden-time`
+ 	_(Defaults: false)_ :
+ 	 Whether a user can see the hours & minutes input.

+* `hidden-date`
+	_(Defaults: false)_ :
+ 	 Whether a user can see the date input.

 * `mousewheel`
  	_(Defaults: true)_ :